The Coxhall Guild, Inc.

 Professor Steve’s Science of Color Show

 Get ready for the most amazing, most awesome and most colorful program you have ever seen as Professor Steve presents his amazing "Science of Color" show.
 Learn how your eyes work.
 Discover the truth about the light that comes from the sun.
 Gasp in disbelief as you witness the awesome power of lasers.
 Have fun learning cool color-changing magic tricks that you can do at home.
 Lots of science, lots of interaction and lots of fun for all ages.
-Show times are at 11:00 am and 1:30 pm.
+Show times are at 11:00 am and 1:30 pm in the west pavilion.

 Professor Steve’s Science of Color Show